robotology-playground/Robust-View-Graph-SLAM/README.md

 ```
 #include make/matlab.mak.
 Then, "make".
 ```
-To compule our code with vlFeat, in the CMakeLists.txt, update the paths in the following two lines to point to your vlFeat local copy:
+To compile our code with vlFeat, in the CMakeLists.txt, update the paths in the following two lines to point to your vlFeat local copy:
 ```
 set(VLFEAT_INCLUDE_DIR /path/to/vlfeat)<br />
 find_library(VLFEAT_LIB NAMES vl PATHS /path/to/vlfeat/bin/glnxa64)<br />